codlark/cls/docs/Values.md

 ## File Paths

-The `output` and `data` properties of the `[layout]` section and the `source` property of images use file paths.
+The `output`, `data`, and `template` properties of the `layout` section and the `source` property of images use file paths.
 Due to backslash being the escape character, use a forward slash `/` as the path separator even on Windows, they will be properly converted.
 Paths are considered relative to the location of the layout file as long as they don't begin with a slash, otherwise they will be considered as being at the root of the file system, C:\ on Windows.
-When in doubt there's nothing wrong with using the full file path
+When in doubt there's nothing wrong with using the full file path.
+Folders should end with a slash, like the `out/` in the example